LevinsonEli/eks-terraform/README.md

 - An existing AWS account.
 - AWS CLI configured with appropriate permissions.
 - S3 bucket configured for state management (<bucket_name>).
+- Optionally you can use the [Infrastructure Project](https://github.com/LevinsonEli/k8s-infra-apps)

 ## Getting Started